littlestudios69/Little_Music/README.md

 ## Selfhosting

+### WE ARE NOT SUPPORTING SELFHOSTING OF OUR PRODUCTS IN ANY WAY!
+BUT WE DO GIVE YOU THIS GUIDE!
+FOR ANY MORE QUESTIONS YOU NEED TO FIGURE IT OUT YOURSELF!

  **1.** Install [node.js v12+](https://nodejs.org/api/cli.html#cli_unhandled_rejections_mode) or higher

  **2.** Download this repo and unzip it    |    or git clone it